Crossing integer spin resonance at VEPP-4M with conservation of beam polarization: Discussion

-The method to preserve an electron beam polarization at crossing of the integer spin resonance energy successfully realized and practically applied in the HEP experiment is based on the use of a longitudinal magnetic field of the detector incorporated into the storage ring structure.
-It differs from the well-known Siberian Snake technique which requires much greater integral of magnetic field ($4.6\nu$ Tesla$\times$meter) to rotate a spin of electron through an angle of $180^\circ$ around the velocity vector.
-The corresponding spin tune is $1/2$ or about 220 MeV in the energy units and so a detuning from integer spin resonances is maximal at any energy.
-A single Siberian snake solenoid ($\varphi=\pi$) increases a radiative depolarization rate by a factor of $\tau_p/\tau_d\approx (11/54)\pi^2\nu^2$.
-With approaching to an integer spin resonance a weak solenoid ($\varphi << 1$) brings a more stronger spin-orbit coupling than the Siberian Snake.
-In an accordance with (7) and (8), the ratio of the respective depolarization times is ($\nu=k$)
+The complete Siberian Snake technique ($\varphi=\pi$) requires a much greater integral of magnetic field: $4.6\nu$~Tesla$\times$meter.
+The corresponding spin tune shift is $1/2$, or about 220~MeV.
+Thus, the detuning from the integer spin resonances is maximum at any energy.
+The radiative depolarization factor is approximately $\tau_p/\tau_d\approx (11/54)\pi^2\nu^2$.
+With approaching to integer spin resonances, the Partial Siberian Snake solenoid ($\varphi \ll 1$) yields stronger spin-orbit coupling than the Siberian Snake solenoid does.
+In accordance with (5) and (6), the ratio of the respective depolarization times is ($\nu=k$)